SAP Articles

 The Bottom Line

 Every one of these disasters could have been avoided with a proper Project Risk Assessment.
-Spot the risks early, or pay for them later—there’s no in-between.
+Why didn’t they do it?
+Only the teams there can answer this question.

 Why is a Risk Assessment Important?